alcolltelyan/voxthisway/README.md

 - Minimum level: **Information**
 - Microsoft framework logs: **Warning** and above
-- High‑volume, per‑chunk diagnostics (Whisper internals, text injection details) are logged at **Debug** level and are generally not present in normal runs.
+- Additional detailed diagnostics for the transcription pipeline (`VoxThisWay.Services.Transcription`) are logged at **Debug** level when enabled, including per‑chunk Whisper and audio events.
+Normal usage typically relies on Information‑level entries.

 Use **View Logs** from the tray menu to open the logs directory in Explorer.